Skip to content

 • Watch your mileage – spending less time behind the wheel could mean a cheaper quote.

-• Choose your car wisely – choosing a vehicle in a lower car insurance group could mean cheaper premiums.
+• Choose your car wisely – choosing a vehicle in a lower car insurance group could mean you get access to the cheapest black box insurance.

 • Park in a secure location – the black box can monitor where you park overnight.
 Choosing a safer location, like a garage or driveway, means your car is less likely to be stolen.

-• Increase your excess – agreeing to pay a higher voluntary excess could mean a lower premium, but make sure you can afford to pay it if you do need to claim.
+• Increase your excess – agreeing to pay a higher voluntary excess could mean a lower black box insurance quote.
+But make sure you can afford the excess if you do need to claim.

 • Pay annually, rather than monthly – as with all car insurance, paying for the year upfront means you won’t be charged interest.